- When full, the water surface of Lake Lanier is 1,071 feet above sea level. It’s a reservoir that covers 59 square miles.

 - Fluctuations in the depth of Lake Lanier occur due to drought, heavy downpours, hydropower generation, flood control, and downstream fish and wildlife management.

-Lake Lanier is a favorite destination for boaters and fishermen, as it is home to various fish species.
+Lake Lanier is a favorite destination for boaters and fishers, as it is home to various fish species.
 The lake also provides hydroelectric power to surrounding areas.
 As such, it is an essential resource for recreation and electricity generation.
 But before going into too much detail, let’s explore how deep Lake Lanier is and what else makes it so appealing.

 How Deep Is Lake Lanier?